Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/libraries/twa-sdk/components/popup.md

 console.log(popup.isOpened); // true
 ```

-`show` function returns promise which will be resolved in case, popup is hidden.
-Popup will resolve button identifier in case, user clicked it.
-Otherwise,
-null will be resolved.

 There are some additional shorthand functions using `show` function for showing
 popups which way also be useful: